-Heartland Threads Fibershed is a non-profit charitable organization focused on the local fiber and textile community in Southwest Wisconsin & Northwest Illinois, USA.
-We are building a supportive network for individuals, farms, families and businesses involved in producing and using local fiber and textiles.
+Heartland Threads Fibershed is a 501c3 non-profit organization focused on the local fiber and textile community of Southwest Wisconsin & Northwest Illinois, USA.
+We’re building a supportive network for individuals, farms, families and businesses producing and using local fiber and textiles.

-To stimulate a networking “fiberculture” of producers and users of local regenerative fibers & textiles within the HEARTLAND THREADS FIBERSHED region, emphasizing the economic, environmental, and community benefits of these connections.
+To stimulate a “fiberculture” of producers and consumers of local regenerative fibers & textiles, emphasizing the economic, environmental, and community benefits.

 Where is Heartland Threads?

 Heartland Threads Fibershed includes the following SW Wisconsin and NW Illinois counties: